On the Symmetries of Deep Learning Models and their Internal Representations: Intertwining group symmetries and model stitching

-Further stitching results on the ResNet20 architecture can be found in \cref{sec:stitching-resnets}.
-This includes results where we modify the architecture to have \text{LeakyReLU} activation functions, vary the negative slope of the \text{LeakyReLU}, and find similar stitching penalties up to but not including a slope of 1, providing further evidence of the importance of the intertwiner group.
+Further stitching results on the ResNet20 architecture can be found in \cref{sec:stitching-resnets}, including an experiment where we modify the architecture to have \(\mathrm{LeakyReLU}\) activation functions, vary the negative slope of the \(\mathrm{LeakyReLU}\), and find similar stitching penalties up to but not including a slope of 1.
+This result is consistent with our calculations in \cref{fig-intertwiner-groups}, where we find that for any \(\mathrm{LeakyReLU}\) negative slope \(\neq 1\) the intertwiner is the same as \(G_{\relu} \) (when the negative slope is \(1\), \(\mathrm{LeakyReLU}(x) = x\) and so the intertwiner is all of \(\mathrm{GL}_n\)).

 \omitt{The fact that we are unable to recover full accuracy in our stitched networks is consistent with findings in \cite{liConvergentLearningDifferent2015,wangUnderstandingLearningRepresentations2018,csiszarikSimilarityMatchingNeural2021} discussed in \cref{sec:related}, and is also consistent with observations that hidden features of neural networks exhibit distributed representations and polysemanticism \cite{olah2020zoom}. }